mitranim/wordplay/readme.md

 harlequeen © M

-bowmb (freaking Kuva Bramma) [wf] © LR
+bowmb (freaking Kuva Bramma) [wf] © VA

 habbit (something you dabble in?) © Igor

-decadance (💃) © LR
+decadance (💃) © VA

-overbored (when something is so far fetched you can't help but be bored by it) © LR
+overbored (when something is so far fetched you can't help but be bored by it) © VA

-veinom (flows inside) © LR
+veinom (flows inside) © VA

-vainom (infects with Narciss ilness) © LR
+vainom (infects with Narciss ilness) © VA

-ingreedyent © LR
+ingreedyent © VA

 egology (perhaps a flowery way of calling the human psyche) © LJ

-stabborn (🔪) © LR
+stabborn (🔪) © VA

 stubboorn © LJ